Call 911 if:

 - Your child has difficulty breathing.

-There's no way to cure your child's cold, but you can help relieve the symptoms that make your baby or toddler uncomfortable.
+There's no way to cure your child's cold, which could last up to two weeks, but you can help relieve the symptoms that make your baby or toddler uncomfortable.

 Call Doctor If:

 - Your child has a cold and is 3 months or younger

 - Your child has a severe or "barking" cough